kyphan38/web/assets/docs/master/soft skills/2-ipl.md

 - The alignment between your words and actions is both influential and transformative
 - Example
-  - What you say (words): A manager tells the team to work efficiently to meet a project deadline
+  - What you say (words): a manager tells the team to work efficiently to meet a project deadline
-  - What you do (actions): A team member later observes the manager procrastinating, which causes project delays
+  - What you do (actions): a team member later observes the manager procrastinating, which causes project delays
   - &rarr; Misalignment leads to confusion, disengagement, and distrust

 Limitations of actions alone